DCWizard/DCArray/README.md

 # DCArray
-A MFC CArray version that does sucks.
+A MFC CArray version that doesn't sucks.
 With a few extra feature like: Find, Push, Pop, in Clearcode tm.

 2 MB exe simply by using CString CArray.
 NO way.